radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 Figure 11: Email Alert Settings

->[!note] To send alerts, leave the User and Password fields empty.
+>[!note] To send alerts without credentials, leave the User and Password fields empty.

 These properties are saved in Zookeeper at /radiantone/v1/cluster/config/monitoring.properties